Symposia (S), Workshops (W), and Tutorials (T) at HICSS-59

 5thekoo@naver.com

 The tutorial will be organized around three mini-sessions, each with a short demo or presentation of tools and the bulk of time devoted to hands-on participatory activities.
-Tools will be grouped around repositories, i.e., the DMPTool for planning how data and software are managed in the lab and the Open Science Framework as an example of a collaboration platform facilitating data management and sharing.
+Tools will be grouped around openness and FAIR for data, research software, and FAIR4ML, an initiative from the international Research Data Alliance (RDA) to describe tools for managing data and software in the lab and funded projects.
 The tutorial will conclude with a panel of open questions, including suggestions for future areas of emphasis for this tutorial.

 SWT Leaders: